-Solvency II introduces a number of detailed and prescriptive conditions in relation to outsourcing requirements for life insurance undertakings.
-Under the 2015 Regulations, a life assurer will fall within the scope of the outsourcing rules if it outsources a "critical or important" function or (re)insurance activity.
+Solvency II introduces a number of detailed and prescriptive conditions in relation to outsourcing requirements for non-life insurance undertakings.
+Under the 2015 Regulations, a non-life insurer will fall within the scope of the outsourcing rules if it outsources a "critical or important" function or (re)insurance activity.